DrAdrianDC/Python-Programming/Root-Finding-Algorithms/README.md

     Repeat the process until the interval is sufficiently small.

 The algorithm is guaranteed to converge if the function is continuous on [a,b][a,b] and f(a)f(a) and f(b)f(b) have opposite signs.

+### Newton-Raphson Method

+The Newton-Raphson Method is an efficient and widely used iterative method to find roots of a real-valued function.
+It uses the function's derivative to converge to a root.
+#### How it Works

+    Start with an initial guess x0x0​.
+    Compute the next approximation using the formula: xn+1=xn−f(xn)f′(xn)xn+1​=xn​−f′(xn​)f(xn​)​.
+    Repeat the process until convergence is achieved.

+This method typically converges faster than the Bisection Method but requires the function to be differentiable and the initial guess to be sufficiently close to the actual root.